diego-developed/SpaceX-API-Browser/README.md

 Once the installation has completed, run `npm run dev` to access the application at http://localhost:5173/.

 And that's it!
-Everything in green can be interacted with, so have fun exploring
+Everything in green can be interacted with, so have fun exploring!